 Who knows?
 This won’t be known for a few months.
 I already know how well traditional white papers convert to sales.
 I’m looking for an organic improvement in conversions of around 20%, due to the more engaging way of sharing information.
 On top of that, I’m looking for an additional boost of 20% due to the fact that better data means we call the right people first.

-So maybe in this era of meaningless marketing, where lead capture is so easy that real engagement becomes impossible, there’s still a way to find the most interested people among the jaded majority.
+So maybe in this era where lead capture is so easy that real engagement becomes impossible, there’s still a way to find the most interested people among the jaded majority.
 We’ll see.